tudududu/json_tools/README.md

 ```

 Resolution order for `converterVersion` already aligns with this (the new top heading becomes the version when using `--converter-version auto`).

+### Migration (schemaVersion / country relocation & briefVersion key)

+As of version 1.3.x the following changes were introduced:
+* `schemaVersion` and `country` moved from top-level into `metadataGlobal`.
+* `version` metadata key has been renamed to `briefVersion` in CSV and output.
+* Default required global keys changed from `version,fps` to `briefVersion,fps`.

+If you still have older CSVs providing `version`, either:
+1. Update the CSV header row (`meta_global` entries) to use `briefVersion`, or
+2. Invoke the converter with `--required-global-keys version,fps` for backward compatibility.

+Consumers parsing previous top-level fields should now look inside `metadataGlobal` for `schemaVersion` and `country`.

 ## Legacy Simple Example
 Input CSV: